-One of our expert guides will drive you in our Pinzgauer safari vehicle, to search for red stags and their harems and other seasonal wildlife such as winter thrushes arriving to spend the colder months at Knepp and Tamworth pigs gorging on acorns.
-You’ll be taken to our deer hide, nestled in at the edge of a fallow deer display ground, where there’ll be a chance to hear fallow bucks attracting females with their persistent grunts and watch the phenomenon of ‘parallel walking’ – two bucks strutting together, sizing each other up before clashing together in pitched battle.
+You’ll head out with one of our expert guides to search for red stags and their harems, Tamworth pigs gorging on acorns and seasonal wildlife such as winter thrushes arriving to spend the colder months at Knepp.
+You’ll be taken to our deer hide, at the edge of a fallow ‘lek’ or display ground, where there’ll be a chance to hear fallow bucks attracting females with their persistent grunts and perhaps watch the phenomenon of "parallel walking" – two bucks strutting together, sizing each other up before clashing together in pitched battle.

 £NaN per person